-- I also liked the fact Hyatt offers Saturday brunch with access to swimming pool for anyone who wants to soak up the sun and enjoy the pool and brunch.
+- I also liked the fact Hyatt offers Saturday brunch with access to a swimming pool for anyone who wants to soak up the sun and enjoy the pool and brunch.

 - Luxury facilities they offer.
-Two outdoor swimming pools, one of which is a separate children’s splash pool, an outdoor hot whirlpool, three tennis courts, running or jogging trail, complimentary parking, in-house shopping and a helipad.
+Two outdoor swimming pools, one of which is a separate children’s splash pool, an outdoor hot whirlpool, three tennis courts, running or jogging trail, complimentary parking, in-house shopping, and a helipad.